OSInside/dice/README.md

 ## Dice it

-Given you have imported the vagrant build box as described in [Vagrant Virtual Worker System](#vagrant-virtual-worker-system) you can start an example build as normal user by calling:
+Given you have imported the vagrant docker build box as described in [Vagrant Virtual Worker System](#vagrant-virtual-worker-system) you can start an example build as normal user as follows:

 ```
+$ zypper in kiwi-templates

-$ rsync -zavL /usr/share/doc/packages/dice/recipes/suse-13.1-JeOS /tmp
+$ rsync -zavL /usr/share/kiwi/image/suse-13.1-JeOS /tmp

 $ dice build /tmp/suse-13.1-JeOS
 ```